Hands-on biodiversity: Working together to grow trees from locally gathered seed.

 - End October to end December: Collecting Holly, Hawthorn, Alder in the local area.

-We need help building rodent proof stratification beds (November), installing a watering system, laying out the new beds and preparing them for the growing season.
+We need help building rodent proof stratification beds, installing a watering system, laying out the new beds and preparing them for the growing season.
 Shelving in the storage unit and paths will also need attention.

-From mid-February 2025 onwards, thoughts will switch to propagation of our seeds.
-We will need to get our beds and tree-cells ready with the right growing media and start to sow our seeds in the polytunnel.
-The seedlings will need lots of care throughout March and then pricking out will be needed in April and May especially.
-Some seeds will be sown directly outside in March and April as they start to germinate.
+From mid-February onwards, thoughts switch to the propagation of our seeds.
+We need to get our beds and tree-cells ready with the right growing media and start to sow our seeds in the polytunnel.
+The seedlings need lots of care throughout March and then pricking out is needed in April and May especially.
+Some seeds are sown directly outside in March and April as they start to germinate.
 The baby trees need lots of care and watering throughout and the more people watching out for them the better!
 Summer jobs are continuing to prick out but mostly weeding, watering and keeping a careful eye out for pests and diseases.

 How to get involved